What Is the difference between a Reference/Recommendation and a Letter of Support?

-Before compiling recruitment packets, verify with your reference/letter writers to see what they require and what your specific college needs.
-Do they need a digital or paper packet.
-It is in the best interest of the potential new member (PNM) to find various sorority alumnae who are willing to write and submit recommendations and letters.
+Before compiling recruitment packets, verify with your reference/recommendation writer and letter of support writer(s) to see what they require and what your specific college needs.
+Do they need a digital or paper packet?
+It is in the best interest of the potential new member (PNM) to find various sorority alumnae who are willing to write and submit a reference/recommendation and letter(s).
 Providing helpful information to each of these alumnae is important.
-Start this process early, it is never too early to start finding your reference writer.
-Even if you don't know where you are going to college you can still begin the process of networking to find friends, relatives and teachers to write your references and letters of support.
+Start this process early, it is never too early to start finding your reference/recommendation writer.
+Even if you don't know where you are going to college you can still begin the process of networking to find friends, relatives and teachers to write your references/recommendations and letter(s) of support.
 It's also a great idea to ask girls from your high school who just went through recruitment at the University you are attending what each sorority requires.
 Each chapter on each college campus is different - we have found that networking with other mothers is a great resource.

 What do I need to provide?

-Do I really need to spend a fortune on fancy packets?
+Do I really need to spend a lot on fancy packets and professional photos?

-It is important to find out from the ladies writing your letters of recommendation and letters of support what they need before you begin compiling your packets.
+It is important to find out from the ladies writing your Reference/Recommendation and Letter of Support what they need before you begin compiling your packets.
 Most of these ladies will take these packets you send them and put the information on forms provided by their National organizations and your packets then go in the trash.
-So a simple folder and resume are all that are required for these items.
+So a simple folder is all that are required for these items.
 Also, please do not pre-address envelopes or send stamped envelopes with your packets, these ladies know where to send the packets and will get them to the correct place.
 More often than not the stamps go in the trash.
 If you really enjoy doing these special letterhead projects with your Mom or daughter then have a good time and enjoy the project, otherwise, keep it simple and don't break the bank on something that will be thrown away.
-Ask your reference writer: digital or paper and make your list of how many paper packets you will need.
+Ask your reference/recommendation writer: digital or paper and make your list of how many paper packets you will need.
 Most colleges are digital these days as well.
 If not they have very strict guidelines on what gets sent in.

 Will membership cause my grades to suffer?